-Port Vell is located at the southern end of La Rambla.
+Port Vell is one of my Barcelona highlights, and located at the southern end of La Rambla.
 A stroll along the wooden boardwalk, Rambla del Mar, leads to a retail and leisure complex which includes L’Aquarium and numerous stores and restaurants.
 If you are a looking for a boat trip then this is the place to come to, and if you happen to be here at the right time, you can watch the cruise ships and fancy yachts arriving into the city.

 It’s a great place to sit outdoors for an evening meal, looking out over the harbour and daydreaming about staying at the W Hotel on the next visit to the city!

 Next to the Rambla del Mar sits the Old Port Authority Building, which was built in 1907 as a maritime station, adding a touch of classic architecture to contrast the sleek and modern Rambla del Mar and Port Vell buildings.

 The oldest part of the city, Barri Gòtic, is located to the east of La Rambla.
 A maze of narrow streets featuring some of the oldest buildings, churches and palaces in town.
 Many of the narrow winding streets open up into squares dotted around the district, such as Plaça Reial – a popular tourist destination packed with restaurants, bars and clubs.